A8N0RMAL/UML-Diagrams/README.md

 ---
 ### ACTIVITY Diagram
-- Activity diagram is another important uml behavioral diagram used to describe the dynamic aspects of a system activity diagram is essentially an extended version of a flowchart that models the transition from one activity to another and it shows how system activities are coordinated to provide a service that can be at a different level of abstraction.
+- Activity diagram is another important uml behavioral diagram used to describe the dynamic aspects of a system.
+- Activity diagram is essentially an extended version of a flowchart that models the transition from one activity to another and it shows how system activities are coordinated to provide a service that can be at a different level of abstraction.
 ![UML Activity Diagram](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/f6d85a4b-8ae1-4534-a07c-3c518bd6a92d)

 ---